NP10t/Remote-Desktop/README.md

 - Keyboard and mouse input control
 - File transfer capabilities
 - Secure connection handling
-- [Add any other key features of your project]

 ## Technologies Used
 - C++
 - Winsock (Windows Sockets API)